 International Studies (IS)

-Introductory course recommended of all International Studies majors in their freshman year.
+Introductory course recommended of all international studies majors in their freshman year.
 Focuses on introducing interdisciplinary training in global, regional, and issue emphases through oral and written presentations.
-(Spring only)
+Typically Offered: Spring.

 Credit arranged